xiangzhouzhang/Clothes_Change_Person_ReID/README.md

 We provide some baseline results and trained models available for download:

-The model is trained for 120 epochs with batch size=64 on 2 GeForce GTX TITAN X.
+Theses models are trained for 120 epochs with batch size=64 on 2 GeForce GTX TITAN X.

 <table>
 <thead>